What shared language do you use with your students to talk about a word they’re struggling to spell or read?

 - phoneme & grapheme

 Because of changes to the curriculum, your students might need phoneme and grapheme.
-However, I prefer to start with the familiar because older students who’ve struggled with reading and spelling in the past can feel anxious about learning terminology.
-That’s why, in all of our programmes, That Reading Thing, That Spelling Thing and the upcoming STaRT Anywhere, we talk about sounds and how to spell them.
+However, I prefer to start with the familiar because older students who’ve struggled with reading and spelling in the past can feel anxious about learning terminology and recalling terms can waste precious memory in the beginning.

 - Using simple language to talk about how English works as a code is a powerful tool for students who’ve never felt in control of reading and writing.